dooygoy/funcstream/README.md

         human2 = "Alice"
         human3 = "Hayka"
 ```
-Lets use correct Haskell code for our love program.
+Let's use correct Haskell code for our love program.
 We will use '++' instead
 of just '+' since '++' is used to add or *concatenate* words, aka strings
 (of characters).